Your website’s service pages are one of the most important aspects of your eCommerce site.

 Did you know that users only spend an average of 15 seconds on a website?
 You have to ensure your eCommerce website offers a positive user experience so they stick around long enough to make a purchase.
 Furthermore, a user’s dwell time (how long they stay on your website) impacts your SEO.
 If a user clicks on your website, finds it’s slow loading or unhelpful, and leaves, Google will take this as an indicator to dock your rankings in the search results.

 You can start by digging into your code to help reduce loading speed.
 Removing unnecessary characters (commas, hyphens, extra spaces) and reducing file and image size are great places to start!
 Otherwise, make sure your service pages are clear, easy-to-read, and provide all the necessary information.
-Additionally, make sure your website is optimized for all types of devices, including mobile devices, desktop devices, iOS, and Android.
+Additionally, make sure safe website protection and that your website is optimized for all types of devices, including mobile devices, desktop devices, iOS, and Android.

 If prospective customers have a question or concern about your product or service, they’ll likely want to get in touch with your customer service team before spending money with you.
 If this is difficult to do, they might change their mind about making a purchase.